ITO Section 182 | Offences and penalties

 32

-Any person, who is integrated for monitoring, tracking, reporting, or recording of sales, services, and similar business transactions with the Board or its computerized system, conducts such transactions in a manner so as to avoid monitoring, tracking, reporting, or recording of such transactions, or issues an invoice which does not carry the prescribed invoice number or QR code or bears a duplicate invoice number or counterfeit QR code, or defaces the prescribed invoice number or QR code, or any person who abets commissioning of such offence.
+Any person, who is integrated for monitoring, tracking, reporting or recording of sales, services and similar business transactions with the Board or its computerized system, conducts such transactions in a manner so as to avoid monitoring, tracking, reporting or recording of such transactions, or issues an invoice which does not carry the prescribed invoice number or QR code or bears duplicate invoice number or counterfeit QR code, or defaces the prescribed invoice number or QR code, or any person who abets commissioning of such offence.

 33

-Such person shall be liable to pay a penalty up to Rs.
-1,000,000, and if continues to commit the same offence after a period of two months after imposition of penalty, his business premises shall be sealed until such time he integrates his business in the manner as stipulated under sub-section (3) of section 237A, as the case may be.
+Such person shall be liable to pay a penalty up to one million rupees, and if continues to commit the same offence after a period of two months after imposition of penalty as aforesaid, his business premises shall be sealed till such time he integrates his business in the manner as stipulated under sub-section (3) of section 237A, as the case may be.
+237A

 34 A person required to integrate his business as stipulated under sub-section (3) of section 237A, who fails to get himself registered under the Ordinance, and if registered, fails to integrate in the manner as required under the law and rules made thereunder.